Jamesetta A Newland

 Jamesetta A Newland's additional information

-Dr. Jamesetta (Jamie) Newland is clinical professor emerita at NYU Rory Meyers College of Nursing.
+Prof. Jamesetta (Jamie) Newland is Clinical Professor Emerita at NYU Rory Meyers College of Nursing.
 A strong proponent of faculty practice, she spent much of her clinical practice in nurse-managed health centers (NMHCs), holding positions as direct care nurse practitioner (NP), administrative director, and consultant to other academic nursing schools on NMHCs and faculty practice.
 She has taught master's and doctoral students since 1993.
 Considered an expert in NP education and practice, her services have been sought internationally by schools of nursing in Botswana, China, Japan, and Lithuania, and she was instrumental in establishing the first advanced nursing practice master's programs in Japan and Lithuania.
 She is a Certified Global Nurse Consultant with the International Council of Nurses (ICN) and the Commission on Graduates of Foreign Nursing Schools (CFGSN).

-Dr. Newland has numerous scholarly publications to her credit and has been the editor-in- chief of The Nurse Practitioner journal for many years.
+Newland has numerous scholarly publications to her credit and has been the editor-in- chief of The Nurse Practitioner journal for many years.
 She spends most of her time participating in professional organizations and remains committed to lifelong learning.
 She promotes building partnerships with patients to provide the best care.
 Social justice is central to her work, which she instills in the next generation of nurses through ongoing mentorship, developing future leaders who are driven to address inequity and disparities in health and all areas of the human experience.

-PhD - University of Pennsylvania
+PhD, University of Pennsylvania

-Post-Master’s Certificate in Teaching - University of Pennsylvania
+Post-Master’s Certificate in Teaching, University of Pennsylvania

-MS - Pace University
+MS, Pace University

-BA - Gustavus Adolphus College
+BA, Gustavus Adolphus College

 Families